The above video is 4:57 minutes long.

 Michele:That’s a great question Stu, I always am a practitioner and everyone who works in our practice at A Healthy View, we always say food first.
 What we like to do is again just get somebody eating well, not extreme, just eating well, three meals a day, possibly an afternoon tea and a morning tea with a bit of protean because we know that that balances [00:32:00] blood sugar.
 We just get them eating right first then we look and we say, “Could this person possibly use a bit more magnesium?”

-Magnesium we know is wonderful on insulin receptors, we know magnesium is wonderful for sleep, wonderful on so many levels.
+Magnesium we know is wonderful on hormone receptors, we know magnesium is wonderful for sleep, wonderful on so many levels.
 Can this person use a little bit more vitamin C?
 Could this person use a little bit more B?
 We take a look at everyone individually.

 The majority of my patients or our patients at A Healthy View would be on official oil supplement because it’s hard to get the amount of fats that we want in our diet.